DhruvSutaria/Stock-market-prediction/README.md

-Model made using Moving Averages and LSTM model
+Stock Market Prediction using Moving averages and LSTM model